why columbia has a crown

 We have an extensive list of various diabetes and control cell lines available in our cell line repository.
 Please see the Cell Line Repository Tab if you are interested in working with any of our cell lines.

-If you have questions about our research, or would like to learn more, please contact us by using the contact information of the corresponding author available in one of the listed publications.
+If you have questions about our research, or would like to learn more, please consult the cell line repository page.